Friday night’s special oneg is sponsored by David and Willa Siegel.

 SPONSOR AN ONEG

 Celebrating a birthday, anniversary or any other special simcha?
 Observing a loved one’s yahrzeit?
-What better way to honor the occasion than by sponsoring an oneg!
+What better way to honor the occasion than by sponsoring the congregational refreshments on shabbat!

 An announcement will be made on the bema and, if you want, the rabbi and cantor will invite you up for a special honor.